ibm-cloud-docs/hs-crypto/uko-delete-managed-keys.md

 5. Click **Destroy key** to confirm.
 The key will first be pending destruction and then destroyed after the pending period ends.

-    After the managed key is destroyed, you cannot restore the keys.

-    For keys stored in {{site.data.keyword.cloud_notm}} KMS keystores, the keys will become purged automatically after 90 days after they move to Destroyed state.

     After you move a key from Deactivated to Destroyed state, the key will first be pending on destruction for a time period defined by the destruction policies of the external cloud providers.
 You cannot cancel pending destruction using the {{site.data.keyword.uko_full_notm}} UI or API.
-However, you might still do so through the third-party keystores that the keys are created in.
+However, you can still do so through the third-party keystores that the keys are created in.
 When the time period ends, the key will be moved to Destroyed state.
+A key Destroyed state cannot be restored.

     For any pending destruction keys, a `pending` flag is displayed in the corresponding key card or the key list.
 When you hover over the `pending` flag, you can see the date which it will end the pending state.
 Refer to the following table for detailed destruction policies of keystores.

     | Keystore type       | Key pending destruction policy  |  Pending period customizable on the external cloud provider side?
 (Yes/No)|
     |-------------|-----------------|-------------|